-Ashok Gehlot, Indira Gandhi's protege, likely to be Rajasthan CM for third time
+Ashok Gehlot, Indira Gandhi's protege, appointed Rajasthan CM for third time

-Jaipur, Dec 14: Senior Congress leader and AICC General Secretary Ashok Gehlot likely to appointed Chief Minister of Rajasthan for the third time.
+Jaipur, Dec 14: Senior Congress leader and AICC General Secretary Ashok Gehlot appointed Chief Minister of Rajasthan for the third time.
 After day-long deliberations with party MLAs, the party announced Ashok Gehlot's name.

 NDTV quoting a source reported that Ashok Gehlot is the new Chief Minister of Rajasthan.
 A couple of minutes before Rahul Gandhi tweeted a photo with Ashok Gehlot and Sachin Pilot.
 Reports suggest that this is a hint for the end of a tussle for the top post.